semanticpy/owlreadyL/README.rst

 * Bugfixes:
   - Fix entity.prop.remove(x) and entity.prop = x when existing values are defined in another ontology than the entity
   - Fix inverse property update when referenced entity is destroyed (thanks Franzlst)
+  - Prevent reasoners from reparenting OWL base entities such as Thing

 Links
 -----